Metrology and Quality Inspection Room

-The temperature is the crucial element in terms of the measurement results: in fact, 20°C is the reference temperature for the geometric specifications of the pieces.
+As mentioned earlier, temperature is the crucial element when it comes to measurement results; in fact, 20°C serves as the reference temperature for the geometric specifications of the components.

 The air conditioning system must also meet the accuracy requirements, especially for three-dimensional measuring machines (CMM).